Wanting to Buy A House? You Might Want to Stay in Your Job

 Uncertainty when it comes to your financial future is one of the things that most banks worry about when we talk about giving out mortgages.
 According to experts, buyers with uncertain financial standing are going to have a hard time applying for mortgages if they are planning to buy a house – especially with the current situation concerning the royal commission.
 The rules surrounding a buyer’s employment can be quite a problem for those who are planning to find a new one.
 Lenders nowadays are concerned about the length of one’s tenure or how long they have been in the job.
 This is something that proves security – they can be sure that an applicant will be able to repay their loan.
 Nowadays, there’s much more scrutiny among borrowers unlike before.

 It’s not to say that those who just switched jobs won’t be allowed to borrow funds for their house, but banks will have to make sure that the buyer has finished the probation period that normally takes a few months.
 According to experts, the probation period will be taken into account.
-This was not the case in the past but under new rules and regulations, stricter rules are applied.
+This was not the case in the past but under new regulations, stricter rules are applied.